-- Experience of another membership organisation or Charity, for example experience working for a membership organisation as a manager or in a voluntary capacity, or simply through demonstrating an in-depth knowledge of being a member of another organisation. - Experience in the retail sector - Experience in the law, either within the charity or commercial sector. - Veterinary experience
+Experience of another membership organisation or Charity, for example experience working for a membership organisation as a manager or in a voluntary capacity, or simply through demonstrating an in-depth knowledge of being a member of another organisation.

+Experience in the charity retail sector

+Experience in either law or finance, either within the charity or commercial sector.